Avril Mills BEM set up The Dream Factory in 2008 in memory of her son Oliver, who died from leukaemia aged nine.

 While Oliver was ill, Avril helped to grant a dream for a little boy who wanted to visit a football club.
 That day, Oliver said, “Mum, when I grow up I want to grant dreams just like you”.
 Sadly, Oliver never got that chance, but the premise for The Dream Factory was founded.
-Since 2008, we have granted over 460 dreams in his memory.
+Since 2008, we have granted over 600 dreams in his memory.

 The Dream Factory aims to brighten the lives and encourage hope for children and young adults aged between 3 and 25 years who have life-limiting or life-threatening conditions and/or severe disabilities by way of granting wishes and dreams.

 We aim to do everything possible to grant a child’s dream, which could be to meet their favourite celebrity, their favourite sporting hero, live the lifestyle of a millionaire for the day, own a laptop, or the latest mobile phone.
 They could choose to take a magical trip to Lapland or Euro Disney or to be a princess for the day.
 No wish is too small.
 All our dreams are made possible with the invaluable help of our fabulous Dream Makers who are all volunteers.